- Home

 The Public Service continued to transform to stay ahead of our challenges, partner Singaporeans to co-create a shared future for Singapore, and build a Public Service that all Singaporeans can be proud of.

 First, we review how we organise ourselves to meet future challenges.
-In July 2024, the Ministry of Communications and Information (MCI) was renamed the Ministry of Digital Development and Information (MDDI) to reflect the ministry’s role in driving our national digital agenda and the bringing together of Whole-of-Government digital development efforts as part of a coherent national digital strategy.
+In July 2024, the Ministry of Communications and Information (MCI) was renamed the Ministry of Digital Development and Information (MDDI), to reflect the ministry’s role in driving our national digital agenda and the bringing together of Whole-of-Government digital development efforts as part of a coherent national digital strategy.

 Second, we invest in our officers.
 The rate of skills obsolescence is expected to accelerate as we embrace new technologies and as individuals stay longer in the workforce.
 To ensure career longevity and resilience, we must continue equipping public officers with the skills necessary for the future.
 We continued to invest in the growth and development opportunities for all public officers, from structured classroom learning to experiential and peer learning initiatives.
 These included Short-Term Immersion Programmes and Gig projects in other agencies, Structured Job Rotations, and Talent Attachment Programmes outside the Public Service.
 We also launched two additional initiatives: